kree-nickm/Moon-Mod-Tools/README.md

   * **options** - An object with module-specific configuration options.
 Different modules will want different properties here.
 * **messageCacheLimit** - Impose a per-channel limit to how many messages the bot will cache.
 By default, Discord.js caches up to 50 messages per channel.
 * **ownerId** - Discord ID of the user who owns the bot.
 Ideally, the owner will be granted access to all bot features, though this may not be possible for restricted application commands.
+* **debugOut** - True or false, whether to print debug messages to the log.
+Discord.js sends these frequently, so this does not happen by default in order to conserve space.
+This can be enabled during runtime if the owner types `!debug on` anywhere the bot can see.
+Likewise, `!debug off` will disable it.
+* **dmErrors** - True or false, whether to DM Node.js errors to the owner.
+This can be enabled during runtime if the owner types `!dmme errors on` anywhere the bot can see.
+Likewise, `!dmme errors off` will disable it.
+* **dmWarnings** - True or false, whether to DM Node.js warnings to the owner.
+This can be enabled during runtime if the owner types `!dmme warnings on` anywhere the bot can see.
+Likewise, `!dmme warnings off` will disable it.

 ## Application Command File
 Example application command file: